naomikap/rac-intensity/README.md

 		 See the "Organizing data to include subsets (larger areas).R" for details.

 	D. "functions4simulation sub-sampling techniques.R""
 		 Contains the functions to be used in "sim_logistic_reg sub-sampling techniques" to create a simulation that compares the random effects and CML estimators  	 using different types of within-cluster case-control sub-sampling and sub-sampling across the whole data frame.

 	E. "sim_logistic_reg sub-sampling techniques."R"
-		 Creates a simulation that compares the random effects and CML estimators. using different types of within-cluster case-control sub-sampling and sub-sampling across the whole data frame.
+		 Creates a simulation that compares the random effects and CML estimators using different types of within-cluster case-control sub-sampling and sub-sampling across the whole data frame.
 		 The functions in "functions4simulation sub-sampling techniques" are used.
 		 The code  produces Figures 6.